Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

-Thus by boundedness of maximal truncations (see e.g. \cite[Proposition 1 page 31]{Ste2}) together with the independence of truncations mentioned above, the above arguments actually prove that (\ref{pre testing}) holds \emph{uniformly} over all admissible truncations of $R_{2}$, which is the hypothesis used in \cite{AlSaUr}.
-Thus noting Definition \ref{def bounded}, we can apply the main theorem in \cite{AlSaUr} to obtain
+Thus by boundedness of maximal truncations (see e.g. \cite[Proposition 1 page 31]{Ste2}) together with the independence of truncations mentioned above, the above arguments actually prove that (\ref{pre testing}) holds \emph{uniformly} over all admissible truncations of $R_{2}$\rmv{ to check}, which is the hypothesis used in \cite{SaShUr7, SaShUr10, AlSaUr}.
+Thus noting Definition \ref{def bounded}, we can apply Theorem \ref{thm:starting_T1_thm} to obtain

 for any admissible truncation of $R_{2}$.
 Thus with $\delta_{2}>0$ chosen sufficiently small that $\frac{C}{\sqrt{\ln\frac{1}{\delta_{2}}}}<\frac{1}{4} $, and then $\delta_{1}>0$ chosen sufficiently small that $\frac{C_{\delta _{2}}}{\sqrt{\ln\frac{1}{\delta_{1}}}}<\frac{1}{4}$, an absorption completes the proof that the norm inequality for $R_{2}$ holds (recall that truncations of $R_{2}$ are \emph{a priori} bounded). \end{proof}